 A Bit About Chaz

-Chaz Wolcott [he/him] is a theatremaker based in New York City.
-He strives to spend his days developing, curating, and telling stories that will challenge audiences to think in new ways.
-Chaz works as a director, choreographer, actor, and teaching artist, and is best known for his work with Disney's Newsies.
-Chaz currently serves on Faculty as a Full-Time Lecturer of Dance and Musical Theatre at Penn State University's School of Theatre in State College, Pennsylvania, while simultaneously pursuing his MFA in Theatre Arts from the University of Idaho through their distance MFA program.
+Chaz Wolcott [he/him] is a theatremaker who strives to spend his days developing, curating, and telling stories that will challenge audiences to think in new ways.
+Chaz works as a director, choreographer, actor, and educator, and is best known for his work with Disney's Newsies.

 Chaz's Résumé and Artist Statement are linked below!

 Chaz grew up in Columbus, Ohio where he got his start in the performing arts at the ripe old age of 11 months.
 His parents, who were swing dance instructors, taught him how to cha-cha when he was in diapers.
 His feet haven't stopped moving since!

 Chaz enrolled in dance classes at age 2 at Pinnell Dance Centre in Gahanna, OH and began acting with Phoenix Theatre Circle a few years later.
 He found his love for musical theatre in The Who's Tommy while playing the 4-year-old version of the title character.
 His family relocated to Las Vegas, Nevada where Chaz continued his training at The Dance Zone in Henderson, NV.
 As a teen, Chaz appeared on CBS's "The King of Queens" as a young Jerry Stiller, and competed on ABC’s “Good Morning America” in the Greatest Dancer in America Challenge.
 Chaz won the Gold Medal at the US Tap Championships and went on to win the Bronze Medal for the United States at the World Tap Dance Championships in Germany, at age 14.